 On May 8, 2020, the Company received approval and funding under the Paycheck Protection Program ("PPP") of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") for its restaurants, shared service entity and lounge.
 See Notes 6 and 8.
-Ten of our restaurant subsidiaries received amounts ranging from \$271,000 to \$579,000 for an aggregate amount of \$4.2 million; our shared-services subsidiaries received \$1.1 million; and one of our lounges received \$124,000.
+Ten of our restaurant subsidiaries received amounts ranging from \$271,000 to \$579,000 for an aggregate amount of \$4.2 million; our shared-services subsidiary received \$1.1 million; and one of our lounges received \$124,000.
 None of our adult nightclub and other non-core business subsidiaries received funding under the PPP.
 The Company believes it has used the entire loan amount for qualifying expenses.
 Under the terms of the PPP, certain amounts of the loan may be forgiven if they are used for qualifying expenses as described in the CARES Act.
 The Company has currently utilized all of the PPP funds and has submitted its forgiveness applications.
-During the quarter ended December 31, 2020, we received ten Notices of PPP Forgiveness Payment from the Small Business Administration out of \$4.9 million and included in non-operating gains (losses), net in our unaudited condensed consolidated statement of income.
+During the quarter ended December 31, 2020, we received ten Notices of PPP Forgiveness Payment from the Small Business Administration out of the twelve of our PPP loans granted.
+All of the notices received forgave 100% of each of the ten PPP loans totaling the amount of \$4.9 million and included in non-operating gains (losses), net in our unaudited condensed consolidated statement of income.
 Subsequent to December 31, 2020, we received another forgiveness notice for one PPP loan which forgave 100% of the loan or \$378,000 in principal.
 No assurance can be provided that the Company will in fact obtain forgiveness of the remaining PPP loan in whole or in part.